chinshr/wakanda-cloud-deployment-guide/deployment-guide.md

 # Wakanda Deployment Guide

+This guide will walk you through the process of deploying your Wakanda app in the Cloud.
+We will be installing Windows 2008 Server and Ubuntu 12.04 Linux server operating systems on Windows Azure and Amazon EC2 infrastructure.
+It should take no more than 20 minutes to get your app running, including signup to Windows Azure or Amazon.

+We would love to see if you could share the URL of your app on our forum at http://forum.wakanda.org.
+Or drop us an email about your experience at wakanda@wakanda.org.
+We would love to hear from you and happy deploying!

+The guide was written by [Juergen Fesslmeier](wakanda@wakanda.org).

+Special thanks to [David Robbins](http://wakanda.org) for sharing his [vacation management solution (PTO)](https://github.com/davidrobbins/pto).

 ## Setup Windows 2008 Server with Windows Azure

-Sign up to Windows Azure's 90-day free trial (you will need a valid credit card, a phone or mobile phone) at:
+Go ahead and sign up to Windows Azure's 90-day free trial (you will need a valid credit card, a phone or mobile phone) at:

     http://www.windowsazure.com/en-us/pricing/free-trial/

-After you sign in to your new Azure account, you will need to separately register for the "Virtual Machines & Virtual Networks" section in the Preview Features in your account.
+After you sign in to your new Azure account, you will need to register for the "Virtual Machines & Virtual Networks" section in the Preview Features in your account.
 Sign up by navigating to:

     https://account.windowsazure.com/PreviewFeatures/.